Bedryk/ghana-sample-repo/README.md

 # ghana-sample-repo
-this is for the best ghana data scientist
+-This is for the best ghana data scientist
+- Welcome to my repo
+- This is the best